 Walking Down the Aisle

 Why not make a grand entrance?
 While not all elopements have aisles, there’s no reason you cannot arrive to your all-time favorite song or walk down a designated aisle.
 White has created an aisle out of flower petals on the beach and had brides walk down a mountain trail to their partner.
 “Figuring out how to use an untraditional space is part of the fun,” White says.
 That goes for an escort, too.
 Dad, or another close family member or friend, can still take your arm as you walk toward the altar.
 After the ceremony, you can join hands with your new spouse and exit to a memorable song, too!

 First looks are a relatively new tradition on the wedding timeline, and they are finding their way into elopements as well.
 Many couples who elope also hire a photographer to capture the day and make a first look part of the itinerary.
 Like a traditional wedding, couples collaborate with the photographer to find a photogenic location for their initial meeting on the big day.
 For elopements, this can be rather dramatic given such destinations as national parks, cliffsides, and beaches that are a better fit for a small group than a classic wedding.

 Cheers to your status as newlyweds—you did it!—with a bottle of bubbly.
 Bring along a special bottle of vintage Champagne or your favorite go-to Prosecco to get the party started, even if you’re keeping the celebration private.
-White advises to check the restrictions on alcohol though.
-“If the venue doesn’t allow glass or alcohol, such as certain beaches and parks, the couple can go to a nearby bar or restaurant for the toast,” she adds.
-Have a plan in place ahead of time, so you can remain carefree and enjoy the experience on the day-of.
+White advises checking the restrictions on alcohol though.
+“If the venue doesn’t allow glass or alcohol, such as certain beaches and parks, the couple can go to a nearby bar or restaurant for the toast,” White adds.
+Have a plan in place ahead of time, so you can remain carefree and enjoy the experience on the day of.